-After the taking of Granville and Avranches, 79th Infantry Division continued its road of advance to the South toward the city of Fougères at the border between Brittany and Normandy.
-But before to enter into Brittany, the Division made a stop at Pontaubault and at Pontorson.
+After the taking of Granville and Avranches, 79th Infantry Division continued its road of advance to the south toward the city of Fougères at the border between Brittany and Normandy.
+But before to enter into Brittany, the division made a stop at Pontaubault and at Pontorson.
 At Pontorson, 313th Infantry Regiment Commanders ordered 1st Battalion to hold some bridges to prevent German forces from east and southwest to counterattack.
 Their band of brothers of the 2nd Battalion were at the time at the west of the town doing the same mission.

-(Note: At the time XV Corps was composed of 5th Armored Division, 90th Infantry Division and of 79th Infantry Division).
-New orders were received during the day, the Division was assigned the mission to hold Fougères at the South.)
+Note: At the time XV Corps was composed of 5th Armored Division, 90th Infantry Division and of 79th Infantry Division.
+New orders were received during the day, the division was assigned the mission to hold Fougères at the south.

-(Note: “A” Company of the 86th Chemical Mortar Battalion, 813th Tank Destroyer Battalion, 749th Tank Battalion, 904th Field Artillery Battalion and the 79th Reconnaissance Troop were attached to the Regiment for the move.)
+Note: “A” Company of the 86th Chemical Mortar Battalion, 813th Tank Destroyer Battalion, 749th Tank Battalion, 904th Field Artillery Battalion and the 79th Reconnaissance Troop were attached to the regiment for the move.

-The first enemy resistance encountered by the Regiment was at La Blerie, a little hamlet at the North of Fougères which caused a delay of 2 hours.
-Upon their arrival in the outskirts of the town, German resistance pockets were waiting for the US Troops forcing Battalions to deploy in the dark.
+The first enemy resistance encountered was at La Blerie, a little hamlet north of Fougères which caused a delay of 2 hours.
+Upon their arrival in the outskirts of the town, German resistance pockets were waiting for the US Troops forcing battalions to deploy in the dark.
 313th Infantry Regiment’s men detrucked, but due to darkness they could not see anything in front of them and their attack on Fougères was postponed on the morning at 0715am on August 4th.

-(Note: Trucks went back to the vicinity of Pontaubault in the early hours of the 4th of August to pick up the men of the 314th Infantry Regiment.)
+Note: Trucks went back to the vicinity of Pontaubault in the early hours of the 4th of August to pick up the men of the 314th Infantry Regiment.

-(Note: On the same day, orders from Army Group Commander were passing through Divisions Headquarters telling protections were needed at Fougères, Saint-Hilaire-du-Harcouët and Rennes.)
+Note: On the same day, orders from Army Group Commander were passing through Divisions Headquarters telling protections were needed at Fougères, Saint-Hilaire-du-Harcouët and Rennes.

-- 90th Infantry Division to occupy Saint-Hilaire-du-Harcouët and Louvigné-du-désert.
+- 90th Infantry Division to occupy Saint-Hilaire-du-Harcouet and Louvigné-du-désert.

-- 2nd Cavalry Group was ordered to clear all roads from Rennes to Fougères.)
+- 2nd Cavalry Group to clear all roads from Rennes to Fougères.